 Water scarcity if a serious socio-economic burden to the Nzega District.
 The flat topography of the district and hence to non-existence of a significant permanent drainage system is the main reason for unreliable surface water sources in the district.
 There is insignificant variation in the sources of water during wet and dry seasons.
-For example, the National Sample Census of Agriculture of 2002/03 revealed that the proportion of households that used unprotected well in the wet season was 67.5 percent compared to 68.2 percent in the dry season.
-According to the results, unprotected well was the main source of drinking water in the district followed by the protected well with 8 percent for both wet season and dry season.
+For example, the National Sample Census of Agriculture of 2002/03 revealed that the proportion of households that used unprotected well in the wet season was 67.5 percent compared to 68.2 percent in the district followed by the protected well with 8 percent for both wet season and dry season.